-The Guardians' Delegations Policy provides for clear separation, within the constraints of our enabling legislation, of governance (the Board) and management (the Executive) responsibilities.
-The Delegations Policy is available in the Policies section of our website.
+The Guardians' Board Charter and Delegations Policy provide for clear separation, within the constraints of our enabling legislation, of governance (the Board) and management (the Executive) responsibilities.

 The owner should set the objectives of the SWF, appoint the members of its governing body(ies) in accordance with clearly defined procedures, and exercise oversight over the SWF's operations.